tmore9534/Low-Level-Design/design_patterns/creational/factory_method/overview.md

 - **Factory Methods enable dynamic object creation** for different subclasses.
 - If creation logic is complex, a **Factory Object may be preferable** (though not a standard pattern).
 - **Supports polymorphism**, allowing client code to depend on interfaces rather than concrete implementations.
 - **Simplifies extension** by introducing new factory methods without modifying existing code.
+- Client code becomes simplified.

 ## Implementation in Python with Example